psholtz/MIT-SICP/Projects-S2005/Project2/README.md

 The Three-Player Prisoner's Dilemma
 -----------------------------------

 So far, all of our prisoner's dilemma examples have involved two players (and, indeed, most game-theory research on the prisoner's dilemma has focused on two-player games).
-But it is possible to create a prisoner's dilemma game involve three -- or even more -- player.
+But it is possible to create a prisoner's dilemma game involve three -- or even more -- players.

 Strategies from the two-player game do not necessarily extend to a three-person game in a natural way.
 For example, what does EYE-FOR-EYE mean?
 Should the player defect if *either* of the opponents defected on the previous round?
 Or only if *both* opponents defected?
 And are either of these strategies nearly as effective in the three-player game as EYE-FOR-EYE is in the two-player game?